Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Montbeliard Christmas market lightsBright lights of the Montbéliard Christmas market (Denis Bretey – Ville de Montbéliard)

-Given Montbéliard's long Germanic history (it became part of France during the Revolution in 1793) a Christmas market with the traditional spirit of the Christkindlmarkt, or German Christmas market, is exactly what you might expect.
+Montbéliard is not on every tourist route but given its long Germanic history (it became part of France during the Revolution in 1793), you won't be surprised to find a Christkindlmarkt, or German Christmas market, here.

-The "children of the light", Les Enfants de la lumière, is a unique choral group of 150 children who perform their songs while wearing crowns of candles on their head – but don't worry, these are battery-operated, no flames are involved.
+Les Enfants de la Lumière, or children of the light, is a unique choral group of 150 children who perform their songs while wearing crowns of candles on their head – but don't worry, these are battery-operated, no flames are involved.
 (The tradition comes from Sweden, in honor of St Lucie, patron saint of light.)

 Also, Santa Claus has competition here and must share the spotlight with Aunt Airie, the good fairy of Montbéliard.
 Airie may have been the youngest daughter of a Gaul druid, or perhaps the reincarnation of a 15th-century countess who lived in the local chateau...